-- Demonstrate behavior that reflects integrity, supports objectivity, and fosters trust in the profession and its professionals. - Promote and practice evidence-based medicine. - Seek continuing education opportunities to improve and maintain their professional competence and document their participation accurately. - Perform only those procedures or functions in which they are individually competent, and which are within their scope of accepted and responsible practice. - Respect and protect the legal and personal rights of patients, including the right to privacy, informed consent, and refusal of treatment. - Divulge no protected information regarding any patient or family unless disclosure is required for the responsible performance of duty as authorized by the patient and/or family or required by law. - Provide care without discrimination on any basis, with respect for the rights and dignity of all individuals. - Promote disease prevention and wellness. - Refuse to participate in illegal or unethical acts. - Refuse to conceal, and will report, the illegal, unethical, fraudulent, or incompetent acts of others. - Follow sound scientific procedures and ethical principles in research. - Comply with state or federal laws which govern and relate to their practice. - Avoid any form of conduct that is fraudulent or creates a conflict of interest and shall follow the principles of ethical business behavior. - Promote health care delivery through improvement of the access, efficacy, and cost of patient care - Encourage and promote appropriate stewardship of resources. - Work to achieve and maintain respectful, functional, beneficial relationships and communication with all health professionals.
-It is the position of the American Association of Respiratory Care that there is no place in a professional practice environment for lateral violence and bullying among respiratory therapists or between healthcare professionals.
+- Demonstrate behavior that reflects integrity, supports objectivity, and fosters trust in the profession and its professionals. - Promote and practice evidence-based medicine. - Seek continuing education opportunities to improve and maintain their professional - competence and document their participation accurately. - Perform only those procedures or functions in which they are individually competent, and which are within their scope of accepted and responsible practice. - Respect and protect the legal and personal rights of patients, including the right to privacy, informed consent, and refusal of treatment. - Divulge no protected information regarding any patient or family unless disclosure is required for the responsible performance of duty as authorized by the patient and/or family or required by law. - Provide care without discrimination on any basis, with respect for the rights and dignity of all individuals. - Promote disease prevention and wellness. - Refuse to participate in illegal or unethical acts. - Refuse to conceal, and will report, the illegal, unethical, fraudulent, or incompetent acts of others. - Follow sound scientific procedures and ethical principles in research. - Comply with state or federal laws which govern and relate to their practice. - Avoid any form of conduct that is fraudulent or creates a conflict of interest and shall follow the principles of ethical business behavior. - Promote health care delivery through improvement of the access, efficacy, and cost of patient care. - Encourage and promote appropriate stewardship of resources. - Work to achieve and maintain respectful, functional, beneficial, relationships, and communication with all health professionals.
+Disregard for the effects of one's actions on others, bullying, harassment, intimidation, manipulation, threats, or violence are always unacceptable behaviors.
+It is the position of the American Association for Respiratory Care that there is no place in a professional practice environment for lateral violence and bullying among respiratory therapists or between healthcare professionals.